16July | Monday

 Influenced as much by Slowdive and the Pixies as by Françoise Hardy, the self-taught multi-instrumentalist has a liking for unorthodox and melodious chord progressions.
 The result is a timeless and vivid French rock record.loicapril.com/

-Loïc has been performing music for a while, though he only started to write his solo project in 2015.
-He has performed at POP Montreal, the FrancoFolies de Montréal, Coup de coeur francophone and Saint-Roch Expérience, among others.
+Loïc April released his debut EP DIV/SION in 2016, a striking, well-composed work of shoegaze rock that blends dreamy pop melodies and introspective lyrics with reverb and guitar distortion.
+Since then, the self-taught multi-instrumentalist has performed at POP Montreal, the FrancoFolies de Montréal, Coup de coeur francophone and Saint-Roch Expérience, among others.
 He’s also opened for Safia Nolin, We Are Wolves and Gazoline.
-Influenced as much by Slowdive and the Pixies as by Françoise Hardy, the self-taught multi-instrumentalist has a liking for unorthodox and melodious chord progressions.
-The result is a timeless and vivid French rock record.
+Influenced as much by Slowdive and the Pixies as by Françoise Hardy, the artist has a liking for unorthodox and melodious chord progressions.